 Once again, I thought he was going to propose… but has Roy ever thought about marriage?
 We know he’s seen a failed example of it through Phoebe’s parents, but overall, what’s his view on marriage and a family?

-Ted Lasso’s “Midnight Train to Royston” gorgeously encompasses necessities in every aspect of life—the desperate needs, the kindred needs, the selfish needs, the professional needs.
-It reiterates the notion that a team shouldn’t be carried on the back of one person, and for the first time AFC Richmond isn’t.
-They’re in a good, healthy place.
+Ted Lasso’s “Midnight Train to Royston” gorgeously encompasses necessities in every aspect of life—the desperate needs, the kindred needs, the selfish needs, and the professional needs.
+It reiterates the notion that a single person shouldn’t carry an entire team alone, and AFC Richmond isn’t for the first time.
+They’re in a good, healthy place now.
 They’re striving towards bigger and better and they’re doing it together.

 A team gives advice, learns choreography, and cheers for each other.
 The number of times we’ve seen the boys hugging this season in celebration compared to last year is incredible because even when it isn’t a win, even when it’s just personal, there’s an inherit thrust towards celebrating each other and that’s where the noteworthy angle of this show stands on.